-The Caldwell Report Personnel Evaluation Form
+Featuring: The Caldwell Report Personnel Evaluation Form

 The revelation of numerous police officer involved shootings have focused a spotlight on the need for stricter background investigations of police candidates, as well as a renewed scrutiny of their pre-hire psychological screening.
 Psychological evaluation not only reveals diagnosable mental disorders, but also can flag those recruits whose personality types and behaviors are unsuited to police work where judgment and emotional stability are crucial, especially in situations involving high stress and/or high risk.